Granny (Looney Tunes): Later appearances

-In The Looney Tunes Show, Granny is one of Bugs and Daffy's neighbors and is again voiced by Foray while her younger self is voiced by Stephanie Courtney, and Sylvester and Tweety are her pets.
+In The Looney Tunes Show, Granny is one of Bugs and Daffy's neighbors and is again voiced by Foray, while her younger self is voiced by Stephanie Courtney, and Sylvester and Tweety are her pets.
 This version of Granny seems to be somewhat hard-of-hearing and slightly senile.
 A running gag is that Sylvester is constantly chasing Tweety around her house, to which Granny seems oblivious.
-In "Eligible Bachelors", it is revealed that during World War II, Granny/Emma was a member of the WAC and along with Tweety she stopped Nazi Colonel Frankenheimer from stealing the Eiffel Tower and various paintings from the Louvre.
-During the flashback of her World War II adventure to Daffy, she appears as an attractive red-headed young woman in a WAC uniform.
-In "The Grand Old Duck of York", it is revealed that Granny teaches piano lessons when Daffy wants to learn how to play the piano.
+"Eligible Bachelors" revealed that, during World War II, Granny/Emma was a member of the WAC, and along with Tweety she stopped Nazi Colonel Frankenheimer from stealing the Eiffel Tower and various paintings from the Louvre.
+During the flashback of her World War II adventure to Daffy, she appears as an attractive, red-headed young woman in a WAC uniform.
+In "The Grand Old Duck of York", Granny teaches piano lessons when Daffy wants to learn how to play the piano.
 This series marked the final time Foray voiced the character before her death in 2017.

 Granny appears in New Looney Tunes voiced by Candi Milo, who has voiced the character in subsequent appearances.

-Granny appears in the 2021 film Space Jam: A New Legacy voiced again by Milo.
+Granny appears in the 2021 film Space Jam: A New Legacy voiced by Milo.
 After she and Speedy Gonzales were picked up from The Matrix part of the Warner Bros.
 3000 server-verse, Granny became a member of the Tune Squad during their basketball match against the Goon Squad.
 In one scene, she defeats Chronos by activating the time-control device on his left shoulder to age him to 132 years.
 During the credits, a photograph shows Granny going up against Ronda Rousey.

 Granny appears as a major character in the 2022 film King Tweety.

+Granny appears in the 2026 film Coyote vs. Acme, voiced by Milo.
+In the film, she is given a named husband: she is a widow due to the disappearance of her husband Peter Lorre, who formerly worked for the Acme Corporation.